 Jesse Blazo, L.Ac., M.S.

-Experience, study and careful observation have led Dan to appreciate deeply the uniqueness and incredible richness of thousands of years of healing wisdom, as well as the benefits it offers to those who are ready to receive.
-He enjoys using his skills and knowledge to share the fruits of these age-old traditions with people today, whether they are gravely ill or relatively healthy.
+Experience, study and careful observation have led Dan to appreciate the incredible richness of thousands of years of healing wisdom, as well as the benefits it offers to those who are ready to receive.
+Clinically, his focus is on individualized treatment — his methods emphasize the patient and¬†not merely the disease.
+His work is guided by the belief that in the vast majority of cases, a person’s innate ability to heal can be stimulated using relatively¬†simple¬†interventions and natural medicines¬†provided by the Earth.
+Dan enjoys using his skills and knowledge to share the fruits of the¬†age-old healing traditions of China with people today, whether they are gravely ill or relatively healthy.